 So, it makes no sense for planes to fly through tropical storms if it can be avoided.

-Can Planes Take Off During Tropical Storms?
+Planes Won’t Take Off During Tropical Storms

 Pilots will avoid taking off in tropical storms due to the reduced visibility, having less control of the plane, and the risk of flying debris that could crash into the plane.